 Is it true cucumbers help freshen stinky dog breath?

 It’s true!
 Cucumbers provide phytonutrients and phytochemicals that help freshen breath.
 They also destroy the odor-causing bacteria present in the mouth.

 Pickles are fermented and include salts, seasonings, and ingredients like garlic or onions that are toxic to your dog.
 Stick with fresh or dehydrated cucumbers.

 Can an overweight dog eat cucumbers?

 Yes, low-calorie cucumbers can be healthy snacks for diabetic dogs.
-Some studies have shown cucumbers may be beneficial in fighting diabetes in animals because they don’t include starches.
-Starches turn to sugar in your dog’s system.
+Some studies have shown cucumbers may also be beneficial in fighting diabetes in animals.
+Cucumbers don’t have starches, which turn into sugar in your dog’s system.
 And they can help regulate insulin and blood sugar levels.
 As always, speak with your vet before giving your diabetic dog any new food.

 In sum, cucumbers can be a healthy snack for dogs when prepared and served the right way.
 When in doubt, consult your vet before you give your pooch any new foods.